spe301/Potosnail/README.md

 import potosnail

-# Tutorials
+# Tutorials and Case Studies
 Check out the notebooks in the tutorials folder to see some implementation.
+If you want to see more real-world use cases for potosnail, chech out the Case_Studies folder

 ## Why do these model building functions take in 10 arguments?
 <img src="Images/4tqs0v.jpg/">